 Large commercial vehicles are an important part of Florida’s economy.
 You may see these massive 18-wheelers riding down Interstate 95, Interstate 10 or U.S. 1 while embarking on a commercial delivery.
 Many passenger vehicle drivers feel uneasy in the presence of large trucks, and for good reason.
 Fatal truck accidents take numerous lives every year in and around Jacksonville.

 Since commercial vehicles, and their attached trailers, can weigh up to 80,000 pounds, an accident involving a large truck can be devastating to those affected.
-At Pajcic & Pajcic, we understand the pain and suffering that can be caused by a fatal truck accident.
+At Pajcic & Pajcic, our fatal truck accident lawyers understand the pain and suffering that can be caused.
 With decades of legal experience, we are dedicated to helping the families of truck accident victims seek justice.
+Our track record of results includes a historic $1 billion verdict in a fatal truck accident case.
 Contact us today.
 We’ll gladly pursue your claim.

 - Jackknife accidents: Slippery conditions, abrupt braking and erratic driving can cause a large truck to lose control.
 The trailer will often spin out and form the shape of a pocket knife.

 - Underride accidents: When a truck pulls out into traffic or stops abruptly, passenger vehicles can often get crushed under the trailer.
 These accidents usually happen at night or during poor visibility, and are rarely survivable.